intervene-EU-H2020/prspipe/README.md

 **Steps that need internet access are marked with :globe_with_meridians: and steps that require access to sensitive data are marked with :rotating_light:.**

+If you will run score evaluation in a trusted research environment (TRE) without access to the internet, consider using `download_prs_may2022.sh` to download all PRS and ancestry reference data.
+This will avoid having to set up snakemake (singularity/docker) twice, i.e., inside and outside of the TRE.

 ## TL;DR

 Here is a breakdown of what is covered, including the most important commands